mickfuzz/phd4/_posts/2021-06-14-project-and-design-approaches.md

 ## Outline

-- Intro to alternative models suiting bottom up  / concrete approaches
+- Intro to chapter - alternative models suiting bottom up  / concrete approaches
-- community value
+- power of communities - value of community participation - socio cultural approaches to education
-- craft approaches
+- craft approaches -
 - Design approaches -
   - creative spiral / iterative
   <!-- - studio thinking -->
   - using design patterns
+  - case study on design patterns  - Scalable Game design
 - PBL as an inclusive models  - - Value of PBL - personal summary - diversity of projects possible- cf the uncertainty of pedagogy, given freedom
 <!-- - Return to UDL universal design for learning - point out similarities - and recap on signifiance for inclusion -->